HarryR/logicista/_posts/2017-01-20-phpmelody-multiple-vulnerabilities.markdown

 What can we do to prevent this from happening in future?
 Realistically the developers of PHP Melody will just patch that specific instance of SQL injection and move on while leaving the **Secure code with 5 years of time-proven reliability** claim on their website.

-Unless the developers of PHP Melody change their development practices and/or re-code the software using industry standard patterns and frameworks which prevent a wide range of security holes from existing in the first place then the likelyhood of more vulnerabilities being discovered in future is fairly high.
+Unless the developers of PHP Melody change their development practices and/or re-code the software using industry standard patterns and frameworks which prevent a wide range of security holes from existing in the first place, then the likelihood of more vulnerabilities being discovered in future is a near certainty.

 What about the people who rely on this software?
 Deploying a Web Application Firewall, even something free and open-source like mod_security with a good rule-set could provide adequate defence against the initial SQL injection vulnerability.